jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Hierarchy**: A power structure that manages every lever of power's use by society.
 Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of past hierarchies.
 As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool being replaced as a lever of power.
 People in the regime give themselves titles like prince and executive, baron, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

 **The Game of Civilization**: The invention of technology, and the creation of tools, to overcome frontline problems.
 Civilization develops new technology in ages.
-As new technology makes new tools, they create new levers of power which inventors use to open the gates—and topple the hierarchies—of the prior era.
+As new technology makes new tools, they create new levers of power which inventors use to open the gates and topple the hierarchies—of the prior era.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle.
 Still, their continued self-sacrifice slowly improves life on Earth.
 I call them this world's Jedi knights.
 We call their leaders trailblazers who often skirt the rules.
 Galileo, Nikola Tesla, Michael Faraday, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Salman Khan, Jeff Bezos, and Elon Musk are among their number.

 **Antagonists**: People who selfishly defend their wealth, power, and prestige atop a hierarchy.
 Antagonists manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
 They work to control society's rulebook, so they can prevent protagonists' new tools becoming new levers of power.
 We don't often individually identify them.
 I coined the term "Darth Blockbuster" so we can.

 **Extras**: Everybody in the middle of a battle between antagonists and protagonists.
 Because they're unattached to either side, extras can pick winners and losers.
-Usually, extras are in the middle class, not so poor as to be desperate, but not so powerful that they want to keep the world the same.
 Sadly, extras don't realize their power and often refuse to accept they're living inside a game of civilization.
 When they do, they become player gods.
 If they don't, the game of civilization turns into a story they merely watch.
 Extras blame phantom ideologies for their real-life problems.

 **The Death Star**: The rulebook when it's controlled by Darth Blockbuster.
 Today it exists inside many regulations, agreements, manuals, contracts, and laws that prevent new levers of power from reaching Main Street.
 The Death Star is currently busy trying to keep the Industrial Age alive.